garrandall/popular-music-data/tracks/show-and-tell-al-wilson.md

 That you feel the same way too
 Say you do, say you do, baby, baby, baby

-Ahh, here is the soul
+Ah, here is the soul
 Of which you've taken control
 Can't you see I'm tryin' to show love is right

-Ooh, girl, show and tell
+Oh, girl, show and tell
 Just a game I play
 When I wanna say "Oh, I love you"
 Girl, so show me and tell me